Toulouse Capitole University: Doctorat honoris causa

 Since the founding of today's Université Toulouse Capitole, countless professors, deans, directors, presidents of faculties, institutes, universities and regions, advisors and ministers have been awarded honorary doctorates by the university (see the complete list).

 This was notably the case for José Luis Rodriguez Zapatero, Spain's former socialist prime minister, honored in 2015.
 The same year, Vassilios Skouris, then President of the European Court of Justice, also received the title.
-After the DHC awarded on June 9, 2023 to Ursula von der Leyen, President of the European Commission, the German Judge of the Constitutional Court, Dieter Grimm was awarded a DHC on November 28, 2024.
+After the DHC awarded on June 9, 2023 to Ursula von der Leyen, President of the European Commission, and the German Judge of the Constitutional Court, Dieter Grimm was awarded a DHC on November 28, 2024, and Spanish writer Javier Cercas on December 8, 2025.